Harrison-Miller/kagstats/docs/Angular.md

 Run: `ng serve --watch --poll 250 -c=dev`.
 Then open your browser to http://localhost:4200.

-**NOTE:** Defining poll and watch together because often watch doesn't work when an editor has a lock on the file first.
+**NOTE:** we define poll and watch together because often watch doesn't work when an editor has a lock on the file first.

 ## Dockerized Development